hashicorp/nomad-driver-virt/README.md

 * Task config cpu value is used to populate virtual machine CpuShares.
 * The tasks `task`, `alloc`, and `secrets` directories are mounted within the VM at the filesystem root.
 These are currently mounted read-only to prevent excessive amounts of data being written to the host filesystem.
-Please see the [filesystem concepts page](https://developer.hashicorp.com/nomad/docs/concepts/filesystem) for more detail about an allocations working directory.
+Please see the [filesystem concepts page][filesystem-concepts] for more detail about an allocations working directory.

 ## Ubuntu Example job